SITools2/SITools2-core/workspace/sitools-build/files/README.txt

 	* Know bugs
 		- #66 Fits change frame menu visible
-		- #70 Authorisations are not removed when a role is deleted
+		- #70 Authorizations are not removed when a role is deleted
 _________________
 -2.4.1 (2014-05-28)
 	* Enhancements :